aniruddhha/mern-f64aaeaad/casestudy/readme.md

+# Small Finance Banking App
-# > Our client -> 👩‍🦰, she runs a small finance bank and wants to build basic Banking App.This app will have two roles i.e. Admin and Customer.
+> Our client -> 👩‍🦰, she runs a small finance bank and wants to build basic Banking App.This app will have two roles i.e. Admin and Customer.
 This app aims to provide a convenient and accessible platform for customers to manage their finances and for the bank to efficiently serve its customers.

 ### Main Menu
 - 1. Admin